 6. Mountain Soil

-- Soil found in higher altitude on the mountain is called Mountain soil.
+- This soil is found in the higher altitudes on the mountain and is called Mountain soil.

 - The characteristics of this type of soil are changed according to the altitudes.

 - This type of soil is suitable for the cultivation of potatoes, fruits, tea coffee and spices and wheat.

 Which Soil is Suitable for Agriculture in India?

 Well, different soils have different qualities.
 For different crops and regions, there are different soils.
 For example, the new alluvial soil is found in the floodplain of the river and is much more fertile in comparison to the old alluvial.
 Alluvial soil is suitable for the rabi and Kharif crops like cereals, cotton, oilseeds and sugarcane.
 Regur or black soil is especially suited for the cultivation of cotton and is hence sometimes called ‘black cotton soil.’
 Regur soil is suitable for crops like Cotton, Jowar, Wheat, Linseed, Gram, Fruit and vegetables.
 Crops Grown in red soil are Wheat, Rice, Millet, and Pulses.